 For support plans, see the support page of our web site.

 Robo-FTP supports FTP, FTPS, SFTP, HTTP, and HTTPS (including support for cookies, automating forms, and more).
-FTPS and HTTPS use SSL to increase the security of file transfers.
+FTPS and HTTPS use SSL (now called TLS) to increase the security of file transfers.
 SFTP is a different but similar protocol, based on SSH, which also offers many security advantages over standard FTP.
 Robo-FTP also supports cloud services like Amazon S3.